ElSolem/heimdalle/README.md

 # heimdalle
-examples of odin that runs polyrefractal parallax
+examples of odin and python that runs polyrefractal parallax